libedi/byte-to-object-converter/README.md

 # **byte-to-object-converter**
-***byte-to-object-converter*** makes it easy to convert data from a byte array to an Object.
+***byte-to-object-converter*** simplifies the process of converting data from a byte array into an Object.

-Still using byte array data telegrams in old legacy code.
-When converting such byte array data to Object, a lot of boilerplate code is required for data parsing and field type conversion.
+If you're still using byte array data telegrams in your old legacy code, converting such byte array data to Object can require plenty of boilerplate code for parsing and field type conversion.
-***byte-to-object-converter*** reduces these tedious tasks and helps developers focus on the design of their business domain.
+***byte-to-object-converter*** minimizes these tedious tasks and allows developers to focus on designing their business domain.

 ## **Support Type**
 ***byte-to-object-converter*** supports various field types when converting Object.